gauravpatrekar01/trackify-expense-tracker/README.md

  ┣ main.tsx            # Entry point
  ┣ App.tsx             # Root component

+##📜 License

+This project is open-source and available under the MIT License.

+##👨‍💻 Author

+@gauravpatrekar01

+Built with ❤️ using React, Vite, and Supabase.

 ## 🛠️ Installation & Setup

 ### 1. Clone the repository